school-ehayashi1/6-1-22-ReverseSshWithPythonSocketWithScripts/README.md

 # A Beginner's Guide to a Reverse Shell Usb
 *By US_ML_ehayashi1 and MarkAppprogrammer*

 *Requires netcat for the user
+Copyright (c) 2022 US_ML_ehayashi1, MarkAppprogrammer
+All rights reserved.

+This source code is licensed under the MIT-style license found in the LICENSE file in the root directory of this source tree.

 In this repo we illustrate a basic client and server script for executing reverse shells.
 The basic theorized method for use is to download the client and cmd.txt onto a USB. *Please note that you must enable auto play for the client program to automatically execute once plugged in.*